scottfr/SystemsBook/Learning/learning.md

 Lewis Carroll - Alice in Wonderland
 ~~~
 We live in a world much like a giant spider web, where everything is connected to everything else.
 When something changes in one part of the web it ripples though the entire web.
 We tend to live in the moment, not realizing how our actions ripple over time through distant parts of the web.
-When we don't understand the web, things around us tend to seem extremely complicated, confusing and overwhelming.
+When we don't understand the web, things around us seem extremely complicated, confusing, and overwhelming.
 We feel caught in the web.
 What we need is a web of understanding for this web of extended interactions.

 It has been said that you can learn about riding a bicycle from reading a book, though to learn to ride a bicycle you actually have to spend time on a bicycle.
 The interactive learning environments (ILE) you're about to experience are intended to develop a web of understanding for the web of extended interactions around you.
 You are encouraged to engage with these ILEs.
-The understanding you develop will aid you in figuring out where you want to get to and develop skills which will improve your likelihood of getting there.
+The understanding you develop will help you determine where you want to get to and develop skills to improve your chances of getting there.
 These ILEs are very much like reading a book about riding a bicycle as you're actually on the bicycle learning to ride it.
 Enjoy the experience and the learning.

 ## Experiencing the Web ##

-Because everything is related to everything else in the web of extended interactions seldom is it possible for an action to have only one effect.
+Because everything is related to everything else in the web of extended interactions, seldom is it possible for an action to have only one effect.
-Please click on "Bird Feeder Dilemma"^[Bird Feeder Dilemma Model [http://insightmaker.com/insight/8872](http://insightmaker.com/insight/8872)] title and step through the following ILE for an initial sense of how a simple action can impact many things creating a web of extended relations.
+Please click on "Bird Feeder Dilemma"^[Bird Feeder Dilemma Model [http://insightmaker.com/insight/8872](http://insightmaker.com/insight/8872)] title and step through the following ILE.
+This will give you an initial sense of how a simple action can impact many things, creating a web of extended relations.

 # Model
 {"title": "Bird Feeder Dilemma", "description": "All you wanted was a more pleasant morning at breakfast.", "load": "http://insightmaker.com/insight/8872"}
 # End Model

-Hopefully this gives you a sense of the difficulty one can get into when simply thinking about a single action taken to achieve a goal without considering the effects of that action.
-This web of relations provides a limited view as it's only a picture of relations, and probably not all of the possible relations.
+Do you get a sense of the troubles you can get into when you think about a single action taken to achieve a goal without considering the effects of that action?
+This web of relations provides a limited view, as it's only a picture of relations, and probably not all of the possible relations.
 The picture doesn't give you any real sense of the quantity of anything over time.

-The "Moose and Wolves"^[Moose and Wolves Model [http://insightmaker.com/insight/8590](http://insightmaker.com/insight/8590)] ILE should provide a sense of why it's important to understand how the web of extended interactions develops over time if we are to really develop a web of understanding.
+The "Moose and Wolves"^[Moose and Wolves Model [http://insightmaker.com/insight/8590](http://insightmaker.com/insight/8590)] ILE should show you why it's important to understand how the web of extended interactions develops over time if we are to really develop a web of understanding.

 # Model
 {"title": "Moose and Wolves", "description": "How do the populations of Moose and Wolves interact?", "load": "http://insightmaker.com/insight/8590"}